echemdb/unitpackage/doc/installation.md

 pixi shell -e dev
 ```

-Note that any changes you make to the files in your local copy of unitpackage
+Note that any changes you make to the files in your local copy of `unitpackage`
 should be immediately available when you restart your Python kernel.

-We would love to see your contribution to unitpackage.
+We would love to see your contribution to `unitpackage`.